UniversalSuperBox/SparkBot/docs/sparkbot.rst

     .. method:: my_help_all

        Returns a markdown-formatted list of commands that this bot has.
-Command, meant to be called by a bot user.
-Called by a user by typing "help", "help all", or "help-all".
+This function is used by the default "help" command to show the full list.

     .. method:: my_help(commandline)

        Returns the help of the command given in ``commandline``.
-Command, meant to be called by a bot user.
-Calls :func:`my_help_all()` if no command ("") is given or is ``all``.
+Calls :func:`my_help_all()` if no command is given or is ``all``.
 Called by a user by typing ``help``.
+This function is the default "help" command and can be removed using :meth:`remove_help()`.

 .. autoclass:: sparkbot.core.Command
     :members: